 Controversies About Bratz Dolls

-Bratz dolls are somewhat controversial because of their heavy diva-like makeup and their oh-I'm-so-bored heavy attitude expressions.
+Bratz dolls are somewhat controversial because of their heavy diva-like makeup and their oh-I'm-so-bored attitude expressions.
 Many mothers have also objected to the skimpy and overly "fashionista" outfits.
-Other mothers are simply so happy to have their nine to twelve-year-old daughters still playing with dolls that they happily overlook those aspects of the doll.
+Other mothers are simply so happy to have their nine to 12-year-old daughters still playing with dolls that they happily overlook those aspects of the doll.
 Whatever mothers think, older girls are crazy about Bratz dolls!

 Spin-off Bratz Dolls

 Following the success of the original Bratz dolls, two spin-off doll lines were created.
-Bratz Babyz featured the original characters as babies and Bratz Kidz which were six-inches tall and shorter proportioned versions of the originals.
+Bratz Babyz featured the original characters as babies and Bratz Kidz which were six inches tall and shorter proportioned versions of the originals.
 The Babyz line was criticised by parents for being overly sexualized.
 The Big Babyz line specifically came under fire for coming with a garment that strongly resembled a thong which the company maintained was meant to keep the dolls skirts from riding up.
 Other parents found the Babyz Night Out fashion set and Brattoo Parlor playset to be inappropriate for a baby doll.